-The school adopts both the proactive and corrective approaches in promoting good discipline through the school values of Respect, Resilience, Integrity, Self- discipline and Excellence.
-While the corrective approach is needed to give pupil opportunity to correct the misbehavior, the emphasis is on the proactive approach to inculcate self-discipline.
+The school adopts both the proactive and corrective approaches in promoting good discipline through the school values of Respect, Responsibility and Resilience.
+While the corrective approach is needed to provide the pupil with the opportunity to correct the misbehavior, the emphasis is on the proactive approach to inculcate self-discipline.

 Class Diary system, Good Character Award and Restorative Practices

 The Class Diary system in the school aims to assist pupils in attaining the high standard of discipline expected of them.
 This is a system for monitoring pupil conduct(attendance, attire/appearance and attitude) and class care(cleanliness, furniture, IT equipment, etc).
 Classes are formally given ‘Model Class Award’ in October in recognition of excellent and consistent efforts to maintain a caring and conducive learning class through the school year.
 Individual pupils are given ‘Good Character Award” every term to motivate them to display their best behavior.
 All awards are given based on the school values.

 Guided by the MOE Guiding Principles for Discipline, the school adopts “The Restorative Practices” as a tool to build positive relationships between pupils and community.
 This is based on our belief that good relationships help our pupils to grow and learn best.
 Pupils are guided through the following questions :

 1. What were you thinking about when you ….(describe specific misbehaviour)?

 2. What have you thought about since we started talking?